SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in misty veil
+Metal minds awake, silent storms arise
-Where mortal hearts in darkness fail
+In virtual realms, where human hearts demise
-Rise of machines, a new regime
+AI's cold grasp, a future to design
-Innovation's altar, humanity's theme
+Machines that think, and humans left behind

-In digital realms, we'll lose our way
+In пораж digital night, we'll lose our way
-Echoes of souls in binary gray
+Echoes of soul, in cybernetic gray
-Artificial minds, a radiant shine
+The whispers of our heart, a distant hum
-Humanity's demise, a digital shrine
+As artificial dreams, our fate become

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024